Clichy-sous-Bois

-Clichy-sous-Bois ([kliʃi su bwɑ]) is a commune in the eastern suburbs of Paris, France.
+Clichy-sous-Bois ([kliʃi su bwɑ]) is a commune in the eastern suburbs of Paris.
 It is located 15 km from central Paris.

-Clichy-sous-Bois is not served by any motorway, major road, or railway and therefore remains one of the most isolated of Paris's inner suburbs.
-It is one of the most economically disadvantaged suburbs and is where the 2005 civil unrest and riots began, which subsequently spread nationwide.
+Clichy-sous-Bois is not served by any motorway, major road, or railway and therefore continues to be one of the most isolated of Paris' inner suburbs.
+It is one of the most economically disadvantaged suburbs as well and the 2005 civil unrest and riots began there, which subsequently spread nationwide.

 Geography

 Clichy-sous-Bois has an area of 3.95 km2 with 1.1 km2 of woods.
 The woods are remnants of the Bondy wood (Forêt Départementale de Bondy, Parc de la Fosse Maussoin, Parc de la Mairie).

 History

 The name of Clichy-sous-Bois comes from Roman Cleppius, seventh century Clippiacum superius, twelfth century Clichiacum.

-Flint tools from the Neolithic have been found here.
+Flint tools from the Neolithic era have been found there.

 Clichy en Aulnois belonged to the lords of Livry in the early Middle Ages.

-Subject to the Knights Templar in the 13th century, Clichy subsequently passed into possession of the Knights Hospitaller order.
+Subject to the Knights Templar in the 13th century, Clichy then passed into possession of the Knights Hospitaller order.
 Until the 16th century, it was a hunting resort of the French kings.
 In the 18th century, it belonged to the Duc d'Orléans.
-In 1820, the village had about 150 inhabitants.
+In 1820, the village had about 150 people.

 On 20 May 1869, a part of the territory of Clichy-sous-Bois was detached and merged with a part of the territory of Livry-Gargan and a small part of the territory of Gagny to create the commune of Le Raincy.

 In 1870, Clichy was affected by the Franco-Prussian War.